dbermond/screencast/README.md

     - `$ screencast /home/user/webmvideos/myvideo.webm`

-- Specifying save dir and container format, with auto choosen encoders and output filename.
+- Specifying save dir and container format, with auto chosen encoders and output filename.
 In this case, the `ogg` format will produce a video with vorbis (libvorbis) and theora encoders:

     - `$ screencast -o /home/user/myvideos -f ogg -u`